damien-schneider/steal-my-idea/README.md

 - [ ] Add a multi selection for the categories (just in the form selection because it is already implemented in the data structure and the insert function)
 - [ ] Improve the repartition of the post-it on the screen (maybe with a grid, to discuss)
+- [ ] Add filter by Category to load only ideas of the selected filters

 ## Bugs / Improvements